One hundred thoughts on Hinduism

 When an agnostic/atheist meets people of many faiths, to say, God does not exist, every one joined and he was forced to run away to save his life.

 After becoming wiser, same agnostic met people of many faiths, and asked them to say, which God is to be believed.
 All believers fought among themselves and destroyed each other.
 Finally agnostic won

 (3) Agnostic's Prayer:

 "God if there is one, save my soul if there is a soul!"

-There are many persons, who are indifferent or do not feel any need for GOD concept.
+There are many persons, who are indifferent or do not give much importance for GOD concept and associated theories.

 They show others by their own example, how to be honest, helpfull, respectful and good persons.

 They just do their duty/work very well.
 For them work/karma is ultimate.
 They understood Universal Eternal Law (Sanathana Dharma).
-They prov one's belief is more a personal matter (or individual choice).
+They prove one's belief is more a personal matter (or individual choice).

 If people, try to open up their mind a little….life would be much better then.